 The Zentralfriedhof is a huge site, but Beethoven’s grave resides among a cluster of famous composers not far from the main entrance in one of the areas largely reserved for honoured “guests” only.

 Look for Grave 29 in Group 32a on the cemetery maps dotted around the area.
-Near neighbours include Schubert, Brahms, and various members of the Strauss family.
+Near neighbours include Schubert, Brahms, various members of the Strauss family, and other musical luminaries like Josef Lanner or Christof Willibald Gluck.
+(Schönberg lies a little further away in Group 32c.)

-You can find the grave very easily if you enter the cemetery through that main entrance, which is called Tor (Gate) 2.
+You can find the grave very easily if you enter the cemetery through that main entrance, which is called Tor 2.
+Tram line 71 from the centre of town, for example, drops you right outside (and also passes close to Mozart’s grave en route).

-Once inside, go straight on, through the middle of the stone arcade ahead of you…towards the large Jugendstil church in the distance.
-Just keep your eyes on the left hand side to eventually spot the grave.
+Once inside, go straight ahead, through the middle of the stone arcade in front of you…towards the large Jugendstil church in the distance.

-For directions to the Zentralfriedhof, see the main cemetery article.
+For directions to the Zentralfriedhof itself, see the main cemetery article.

 Address: Zentralfriedhof, Simmeringer Hauptstraße 234, 1110 Vienna